cindydionisio/iom-demo/README.md

 ### Installing

-Copy the iomdemo folder to your Spring/bin dir
-For first time running, run:
+Copy/clone this entire folder to your Spring/bin dir For first time running:
 ```
 mvn install
 ```